aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-8-release-notes/_index.md

 ## Major Features

-- Implemented an option that allows to specify whether to work with the original or revised version of a document.
+- Implemented an option that enables to specify whether to work with the original or revised version of a document.
 - Implemented API to define default options for data labels of chart series.
 - Fixed rendering of diagonal borders is vertically merged cells.
 - Fixed issue when "keep with next" is applied to the last paragraph in a table cell.